FredHutch/git-class-roster/README.md

 ```

 - Switch to the GitHub website for the repo: https://github.com/robert-mcdermott/git-class-roster
-- Create a pull request targeting the master branch
+- Create a pull request targeting the master branch.
+Make sure you include "closes #x" where 'x' is you student number in the body of you pull request (this will automatically close your assigned issue when the pull request is merged"